Module 14: Handling Maintenance Requests – LandlordPass

 A simple Google Sheet with columns: Date, Tenant, Issue, Priority, Date Acknowledged, Contractor, Date Completed, Cost, Notes.

-For single-property landlords: tenant calls, you confirm by email.
-The email is the record.
+For single-property landlords: tenant calls or texts, you confirm by email or text.
+That written confirmation is your record.

 Establish Response Policies — Set Expectations at Move-In

 The best time to set maintenance expectations is at move-in, in your welcome package (Module 10).
-Give the tenant a one-page policy that covers: how to submit a request, response times by priority, the emergency contact number (24/7), what qualifies as an emergency under RTA s.33, and the tenant's obligation to report problems promptly.
+Give the tenant a one-page policy that covers: how to submit a request in writing, response times by priority, the emergency contact number (available 24/7), the five s.33 emergency categories, and the tenant's obligation to report problems promptly in writing.

 Maintenance Request Acknowledgment — Copy-Paste Template